TheOneironaut/waha-mcp/README.md

    - **Windows**: `%APPDATA%\Claude\claude_desktop_config.json`
    - **Cursor**: Settings → Features → Claude → Edit Config

-   **Important**: Replace `/absolute/path/to/waha-mcp` with the actual full path where you cloned the repository.
+   **For local installation**, replace the path with where you cloned the repository:

    Example for Windows:
    ```json